Atticuslaysviolin/creator-docs/content/en-us/education/build-it-play-it-galactic-speedway/main-page.md

 ## Three Lessons, Three Prizes

-To build the driftspeeder and add it to the race, follow along with each of the three step-by-step tutorials.
+To build the driftspeeder and add it to the race, follow along with each of the three step-by-step .
 <GridContainer numColumns="3">

   <figure>